Document revision history

 A similar alias can used to allow other individual applications to avoid the inactivity time-outs.
 (A better solution is available for ssh, discussed below.)
 It is also possible to put export LD_PRELOAD=libkeepalive.so in ~/.profile to enable it for all applications, but this may generate some error messages (in the case of xterm at least, the error is apparently benign).

-If you need to have a persistent ssh connection, add the follow for oper (and prog):
+If you need to have a persistent ssh connection, add the follow for oper (and analogously for prog):

 Host *